otthe/hgml/README.md

   <randomobject x="100" y="100">
     <!-- Game object methods must have name and action attributes
-      They can also have parameters, which must be in valid JSON formatted array Methods have access to hgml instance
+      They can also have parameters, which must be in valid JSON formatted array.
+      Methods have access to hgml instance.
+      <method> tag is reserved!
     -->
     <method name="greet" parameters='["name"]' action="
       console.log(hgml.getState());